-- Thickness Total thickness must not exceed 12 mm, measuring front and back materials together at any point other than on seams and joints. - b) Glove Measurement The glove must not extend more than 50 mm above the wrist measured from the center of the wrist knuckle.
+- a) Thickness Total thickness must not exceed 12 mm, measuring front and back materials together at any point other than on seams and joints.
+When an athlete is also wearing a glove liner, this must be included in the thickness measurement. - b) Glove Measurement The glove must not extend more than 50 mm above the wrist measured from the center of the wrist knuckle.
 Any strap or other closure device at the wrist is prohibited.
 However, a portion of the wrist may be elasticized to enable the glove to be put on, but it must leave the glove loose around the wrist.